mglukhikh/job-scheduler/README.md

 The developed project includes the following:

-* a front end with Job and Scheduler interfaces, TimerScheduler as a scheduler implementation, AbstractJob skeleton plus some sample Job implementations
+* a back end with Job and Scheduler interfaces, TimerScheduler as a scheduler implementation, AbstractJob skeleton plus some sample Job implementations
-* some tests for the front end
+* some tests for the back end
-* a back end with a toy server based on an HttpServer instance, and a toy environment that contains a scheduler and a set of jobs
+* a front end with a toy server based on an HttpServer instance, and a toy environment that contains a scheduler and a set of jobs

-Front end
+Back end
 ---------

 The job interface includes three scheduling opportunities.
 Implementations can use them together, in this case they are joined by logical and.